Topics Map > Online Learning > Tools & Technology

 Zoom Polls & Quizzes

-To utilize the Zoom polls and quizzes feature, access the Zoom web portal via https://uwmadison.zoom.us Log in to Zoom with your UWNet ID and password.
+To create and access Zoom polls log in to the Zoom web portal with your UWNet ID and password.
 Do not use the Canvas-Zoom integration for this process as it has less functionality.

 Enable Zoom polls and quizzes

-Within the In Meeting (Basic) settings section, scroll down and locate Meeting Polls/Quizzes.
-Toggle the switch to "on."
-Secondary meeting polls/quizzes options are listed and described below.
+Within the In Meeting (Basic) settings section, locate Meeting Polls/Quizzes.
+Use the toggle switch to enable polls.
+Recommended secondary settings are listed and described below.

-2️⃣ Check this box if you would like the option to upload an image into poll or quiz questions.
+- Check Allow images uploaded in polls/quizzes to be displayed to allow hosts to upload images to poll questions.
+Changing this setting will affect existing and new polls/quizzes.
 Uploaded images must be either a JPEG or PNG with a maximum size of 2 MB.

 After making any changes to these settings, click Save.